metaplex-foundation/docs/docs/02-tools/03-android/index.md

 ### GuestIdentityDriver

-The `GuestIdentityDriver` driver is the simpliest identity driver.
+The `GuestIdentityDriver` driver is the simplest identity driver.
 It is essentially a `null` driver that can be useful when we don’t need to send any signed transactions.
 It will return failure if you use `signTransaction` methods.

 ### KeypairIdentityDriver